 What’s make a good investment?

-Were you expecting a list of investment classed as a good investment?
+Were you expecting a list of investments classed as a good investment?
 Oh, there is no such thing as good investment out there.
-While there may be some low-risk investment opportunity, none qualifies to be considered as a good investment.
+While there may be some low-risk investment opportunities, none qualifies to be considered as a good investment.

 The first principle to become a good investor is to know that there is no such thing as a good investment.
 The general perception of a good investment is the one you took time and effort to investigate.
 It is the one that you put your thoughts and energy into.